cameronapak/freedom-stack/README.md

 ### Core Principles

+- Approachable — I want those new to web development to feel comfortable using this stack.
+Things like database management should feel intuitive.
 - Fast — Use an HTML-first approach, where almost all of the work is done on the DOM layer: styling, structuring, and interactivity.
 Fast setup.
 Fast building.
 Fast shipping.
 - Simple — Remove barriers of traditional JavaScript frameworks, such as excessive boilerplate code or intense state management.
 Go back to the basics of web development. (_While this is not vanilla, the dev experience will feel very natural._)
 - Affordable — Using this stack will be financially accessible to anyone, especially indie hackers and those creating startup sites / web apps.